Vina Del Mar Chile Travel Guide

 Chile observes numerous public holidays.
 During these times, banks, government offices, and many businesses may be closed or have reduced schedules.

-Engage with Chilean culture respectfully.
+Engage with Chilean the culture with respect.

 A quick "Hola" (hello) is common in informal settings.